 Hannah Small

-I’m a 4th year computational cognitive science PhD student advised by Leyla Isik at Johns Hopkins University.
-I am interested in how humans process the complex world of social interactions, especially how the brain spatially organizes the relevant systems and why this neural architecture works.
-Currently, I use fMRI and deep neural networks to study this in the context of multimodal social processing of naturalistic stimuli.
+I’m a 5th year computational cognitive science PhD candidate advised by Leyla Isik at Johns Hopkins University.
+I am interested in how the human mind makes sense of the social world from rapidly changing multimodal input, how the brain organizes the relevant systems, and why this neural architecture works.
+During my PhD, I have been investigating how the human brain processes simultaneous multimodal (vision+language) signals by combining deep learning and fMRI responses to naturalistic social stimuli.

 I earned my B.S. from University of Richmond where I studied biology and computer science and investigated how potassium ion channels modulated action potentials.
 Before graduate school, I worked in Ev Fedorenko’s lab at MIT, studying how the brain processes language.